 There are two required courses for MSL students:

 - Legal Research and Writing (3 credits): The course provides MSL students with a foundation in conducting legal research, reading legal materials, and analyzing those materials.
 The course will help students learn how to find, read, and use cases, statutes, and secondary materials.
 Students will also develop an understanding of how to review contracts by learning contract drafting style and conventions, key types of provisions (such as declarations, covenants, and representations and warranties), and important contractual provisions.
 Finally, students will hone their writing skills by learning how lawyers communicate and how to communicate like lawyers, both informally (through, for example, email correspondence) as well as in more formal persuasive writing.

-- Introduction to the US Legal System (3 credits): The course provides an introduction to the basic structure of the US legal system, starting with the Constitution, the separation of powers, and federalism.
-The course introduces students to legal methodology, including deductive and analogical reasoning in caselaw and statutory interpretation and the development of legal arguments.
-The course provides an introduction to the various systems at work in the US legal system as a whole.
+- Introduction to the US Legal System (3 credits): The course provides an introduction to the basic structure of the US legal system, including the Constitution, the separation of powers, and federalism.
+The course introduces students to legal methodology, including deductive and analogical reasoning in case law and statutory interpretation and the development of legal arguments.
 The course also describes the adversary system, the state and federal court systems, and the legal profession generally.

 - Alternative Dispute Resolution

 - Legal Environment of Business